-The most recent code can be obtained through SVN from Google Code
+The most recent code can be obtained from GitHub

 IMathAS is an Internet Mathematics Assessment System.
 It is primarily a web-based math assessment tool for delivery and automatic grading of math homework and tests.
 Questions are algorithmically generated and numerical and math expression answers can be computer graded.
 Beyond that, IMathAS includes learning management tools, including posting of announcements, text files, and attachments, as well as discussion forums and a full gradebook.
 In postings and assessments, IMathAS allows accurate display of math and graphs, with simple calculator-style math entry and point-and-click graph creation.
 It is most similar to (and inspired by) WebWork and WIMS, and similar to commercial and publisher-produced systems like WebAssign, MyMathLab, etc.